kaba2/react-mobx-signals/README.md

 An object probably should define signals when...

 * .. it is not covered by previous rules (e.g. Project, Mesh, Selection).

-### Aggregation

-Aggregation is a useful technique with signals and slots.
-Each slot in a connection can _return_ a value.
-An _aggregator_ object attaches to a signal, and observes, combines, and perhaps stores the connection-values, which it can then return as the result of the signal emittance process.
-The aggregate return type can differ from the slot return type.
-The aggregator can stop the emitting process based on its observed values.
-For example, a signal could be asking each object behind a slot to perform a given task.
-Once an object agrees to carry out that task, the emitting process is stopped.

 ### Implementation